JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/code_style_settings.md

 <include from="language_and_filetype.md" element-id="custom_language_tutorial_header"></include>

 Code style settings enable defining formatting options.
-A code style settings provider creates an instance of the settings and also creates an options page in settings/preferences.
+A code style settings provider creates an instance of the settings and also creates an options page in Settings.
-This example creates a settings/preferences page that uses the default language code style settings, customized by a language code style settings provider.
+This example creates a Settings page that uses the default language code style settings, customized by a language code style settings provider.

 ## Define Code Style Settings